Xtendify/Simple-Calendar/readme.txt

 == Changelog ==

+= 3.1.15 - TBD =
+* Fix: Issue with jQuery $.ajax call parameter compatibility with older versions of jQuery.

 = 3.1.14 - February 15, 2018 =
 * Fix: Issue where navigation to next month would be disabled when multi-day events extended to future months.